 Recent research into decision-making suggests that the most effective leaders are those who are able to adapt their decision-making style over time as their roles and responsibilities change.
-The Decision-Making Style Inventory is a proven, easy-to-understand way to assess decision-making style.
-It identifies a personal preference for one of four styles: systematic-internal, systematic-external, spontaneous-internal, or spontaneous-external.
+The Decision-Making Style Inventory is a proven, easy-to-understand way to assess decision-making style; identifying a personal preference for one of four styles:

-What makes The Decision-Making Style Inventory different is that it doesn't measure who is smart or dumb, right or wrong.
-Rather, it's about how individuals differ in the way they gather information, organize, and then process it.
+What makes the Decision-Making Style Inventory different is that it doesn't measure who is smart or dumb, right or wrong.
+Instead, it's about how individuals differ in the way they gather information, organize, and then process it.
 The assessment is a powerful tool that has many applications, including leadership training, coaching, and performance appraisals.

 Define the four primary decision-making styles

 Understand the strengths and liabilities of each style